pmherp/udacity_data-scientist_project-1/README.md

 ## Installation
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

+For visualization of treemaps, installation of plotly.express is necessary.
+Apart from that, there should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.

 ## Project Motivation
 For this project, I was using Stack Overflow data from 2019 to better understand: